Hyperbolic groups with planar boundaries: Group actions on CAT(0) cube complexes

-Let us first assume that $\confdim_{AR} G <2$.
+Note that the assumption (a) implies (b) by \cite[Prop.\,2.2.11]{mackay:tyson:confdim}, so let us assume that (b) holds.
 Let us split $G$ over finite groups so that every factor is elementary or one-ended.
 Then $G$ will have a quasiconvex virtual hierarchy provided every rigid group arising in the JSJ-decomposition is also in $\QQQ\VVV\HHH$.
-But such a group has a planar action by Proposition \ref{prop:typeIIIplanar} so Theorem \ref{thm:main} implies that it is virtually Kleinian and Lemma \ref{prop:virtspeck} enables us to conclude that $G$ is virtually special.
+But such a group has a planar action by Proposition \ref{prop:typeIIIplanar} so Theorem \ref{thm:main} implies that it is virtually Kleinian under the assumptions (a) or (b).
+So Corollary \ref{prop:virtspeck} enables us to conclude that $G$ is virtually special.

 We now assume that $G$ has no elements of order $2$.
 From the strong accessibility of such groups (\S\,\ref{sec:strongacces}), we just have to deal with carpet groups.
-Assuming their conformal dimension is strictly less than two, Corollary \ref{cor:main} implies that they are virtually isomorphic to convex-cocompact Kleinian groups so are virtually special according to Lemma \ref{prop:virtspeck}. \endp
+Assuming their conformal dimension is strictly less than two, Corollary \ref{cor:main} implies that they are virtually isomorphic to convex-cocompact Kleinian groups so are virtually special according to Corollary \ref{prop:virtspeck}. \endp